 When Should You Donate Real Estate?

-It should go without saying that donating real estate isn’t always going to be the answer to your problems.
+It should go without saying that donating real estate isn't always the answer to your problems.
 However, it CAN be very beneficial if the numbers make sense.

-- What is your total investment into the property?
+- What is your total investment in the property?

-- How much money are you on track to make in the current fiscal year?
+- How much money will you make in the current fiscal year?

 - How much will you have to pay in taxes for the current fiscal year?

 - What other tax write-offs do you already have working in your favor for the current fiscal year?

 - How much cash/liquidity do you currently have available

 - i.e., Are you in desperate need of cash right now, or are you in a good position as-is?

 Suppose you've got a deal with a healthy profit margin (simply looking at the amount you paid vs. the documented appraised value), AND you're facing a tax liability larger than the deduction you'd get from donating the property.
 In that case, YES, it probably makes sense to donate it!